 Seed saving is a lost art that seems to be making its way back to popularity with gardeners.
-Seeds are largely inexpensive to buy, making them an easy and economical way to grow your garden.
-But there are some reasons that seed saving is coming back into vogue in the home garden.
+Seeds are largely inexpensive to buy, making them an easy and economical way to grow your garden by buying them in the store.
+But there are some reasons why seed saving is coming back into vogue in the home garden.

 First, seed saving will not only save seeds but also save your hard-earned money.
 Store-bought seeds are cheap compared to transplants, but seeds you save yourself are free.
 And you’ve certainly noticed that the bill from your seed purchases can really add up!
-Second, when you save seeds from the best specimens in your garden, you will improve the seed stock year after year.
-The seeds will develop strong traits well-suited to your garden’s microclimate.
-And lastly, seed saving is immensely gratifying.
+Second, when you save seeds from the best specimens in your garden, you will improve your seed stock year after year.
+The seeds will develop strong traits well suited to your garden’s individual microclimate.
+And, lastly, seed saving is immensely gratifying.
 How awesome is it be a part of your plant’s full life cycle?

 Related: How to Save Heirloom Tomato Seeds